OwdLabCows/futils/README.md

 This repo is a forked repo from [OwdLabCows/ctutil](https://github.com/OwdLabCows/ctutils).

-This is a toolset for Contexual-Targeting systems or similar systems.
 This tool provides the following functions.

 - to delete files belonging to a directory